John Anderson Campus

-The John Anderson Campus, the main campus of The University of Strathclyde, is located in Glasgow, Scotland.
+The John Anderson Campus, the main campus of The University of Strathclyde, is in Glasgow, Scotland.
 The campus is self-contained in its own area which straddles the Townhead and Merchant City districts on the north eastern side of the city centre, while being only minutes from the M8 Motorway, George Square and is located midway between Queen Street Railway Station and High Street station on the North Clyde Line.